Eliza Ann Gardner: Career

 As a young woman, Gardner became active in her church and in the anti-slavery movement while making her living as a dressmaker, and later as keeper of a boarding house.
 As an activist she knew and worked with many abolitionist leaders including Frederick Douglass, William Lloyd Garrison, and Wendell Phillips.
+Gardner and her mother became founding contributors of the African Methodist Episcopal Zion church in Boston when it raised funds to move locations in 1865.
+Gardner continued to raise funds for the church until her death.

-Meanwhile, she also taught Sunday school for the African Methodist Episcopal Zion church, eventually being named Boston's Sunday school superintendent.
+Meanwhile, Gardner also taught Sunday school for the AME Zion church, eventually being named Boston's Sunday school superintendent in 1881.
+She was the first woman named to the position.
 In 1876 she founded the Zion Missionary Society in New England to raise funds to send missionaries to Africa.
 Gardner is referred to as the "mother" of the organization, which later came to be known nationally as the Ladies' Home and Foreign Missionary Society.

 Gardner's fundraising efforts met with resistance in 1884, when members of the male-dominated AMEZ Church objected to the creation of a women's society.
 At the church's quadrennial conference, Gardner successfully defended the role of women in the church:

-I come from Old Massachusetts, where we have declared that all, not only men, but women, too, are created free and equal....If you commence to talk about the superiority of men, if you persist in telling us that after the fall of man we were put under your feet and that we are intended to be subject to your will, we cannot help you in New England one bit.

 She was instrumental in persuading the church to allow women to be ordained as ministers, urging them to "strengthen [women's] efforts and make us a power."
 In 1895, when female chaplains were a rarity, she served as the chaplain of the First National Conference of the Colored Women of America.
+She had helped organize the conference along with others like Josephine St. Pierre Ruffin, Maria Baldwin, and Florida Ridley.

-She was a founding member of the Woman's Era Club of Boston, the city's first black women's club.
+Gardner was a founding member of the Woman's Era Club of Boston, the city's first black women's club.
 She was involved in the formation of the National Association of Colored Women, and was featured as an honored guest at their biennial convention in New York in 1908.
 Alongside other black Bostonians, she opposed segregated schools, supported fugitives, and advocated for abolition of enslavement.
+During the 1900s, she often gave speeches against racial discrimination, comparing the current fight for equality with the abolition movement she had been involved in.

+In 1909, Gardner founded the Butler Club for the Boston AME Zion church, and was president until her death.

+Death and legacy

-Gardner never married, and had no children.
-She died in Boston in 1922.
+Gardner died in Boston on January 4, 1922.
 The Gardner Memorial A.M.E.
 Zion Church in Springfield, Massachusetts is named in her honor.